Annual Fage Lecture, 'Displacements of Discourse and the Making of the Concept of African Oral Tradition'

-This year’s Fage Lecture took place on 4 December 2017 and was given by Professor Carolyn Hamilton (University of Cape Town), who spoke on ‘Displacements of Discourse and the Making of the Concept of African Oral Tradition’.
+The Fage Lecture is DASA’s annual lecture, given by a distinguished Africanist scholar.
+This year’s Fage Lecture will be given by Professor Carolyn Hamilton (University of Cape Town), speaking on ‘Displacements of Discourse and the Making of the Concept of African Oral Tradition’.

-Professor Hamilton is NRF Research Chair In Archive and Public Culture at the University of Cape Town (UCT).
-She is the leading authority on pre-colonial Zulu history today, and on the problems and politics of conducting research on 18th and 19th-century Southern Africa.
-She has published widely on the pre-industrial history of South Africa.
+This year’s Fage Lecturer, Professor Carolyn Hamilton, is NRF Research Chair In Archive and Public Culture at the University of Cape Town (UCT).
+Prof. Hamilton has published widely on the pre-industrial history of South Africa.
 Her recent work focuses on the limits and possibilities of archives, and on operations of power in and through archives.